Tax Residency for Contractors in Europe

 Tax residency may be one of the more complex issues facing international contractors, as it can affect your overall financial status and retained earnings.
-You become a tax resident in a country when you either stay for a defined time period or have other sufficient ties to the country.
-The typical time period is a cumulative 183 days in a 12-month period, but each country sets its own criteria.
+You become a tax resident in a country when you either stay for a defined period or have other sufficient ties to the country.
+The typical period is a cumulative 183 days in 12 months, but each country sets its criteria.
 The 12-month period is often cumulative and ‘rolling’ so it’s not based on the calendar year, and you can’t stop the clock by leaving and returning.

 Tax residents will pay local tax rates on income earned anywhere in the world.
 So, this means that if you have other types of earned revenue outside the country, the host country will want to tax you on those earnings.
 You will of course pay tax on revenue earned inside the country as well.
 Foreign passive revenue, such as investment, is usually exempt.

 This may seem unfair to some.
 However, there are ways to offset this such as:

 - If your home country has a similar period (e.g., 183 days) you may not be a tax resident at home while working abroad, as you could ‘lose’ your tax residency.
 Other elements do come into play such as having a primary residence or substantial ties to your home country.

 - EU citizens will have to look to their home country’s rules on being exempt from tax residency.
 For example, citizens of Finland and Norway have to prove they no longer live there for up to four years before they can lose their tax residency.
 Portugal and Spain require proof that you are paying similar taxes while working and living abroad.

 - A country like the US which imposes a tax on worldwide income regardless will often have tax treaties with EU countries that prevent double taxation.
 The same is true between countries in the EU, so you are unlikely to have to pay both at home and in the host country.
 But you may have to file a tax return in both countries.

 How is tax residency different from legal residency?